mlim1972/llm-test/README.md

 This project can be used as a Dev Container.
 More information can be found at https://containers.dev/

 ## Files
+- setup.sh -> Run this bash file to setup your environment
 - PandasAI.ipynb  -> Notebook sample about [PandasAI](https://docs.pandas-ai.com/)
+- DuckDBAI.ipynb  -> Notebook sample for [DuckDB-NSQL](https://huggingface.co/motherduckdb/DuckDB-NSQL-7B-v0.1-GGUF).
+You will not be able to run this notebook in GitHub Codespaces because it needs the [DuckDB-NSQL-7B-v0.1-q8_0.gguf](https://huggingface.co/motherduckdb/DuckDB-NSQL-7B-v0.1-GGUF) model locally and Codespaces has space restrictions